-Through intensive language training, and an internship with a hotel, company, or non-profit organization, students of business and tourism have the opportunity to develop and apply critical management skills, industry vocabulary, and global perspective.
+Through intensive language training, and an internship with a hotel or a company, students of business and tourism have the opportunity to develop and apply critical management skills, industry vocabulary, and global perspective.

 Study abroad in Palma de Mallorca and you will:

-- Experience a professional work atmosphere from a global perspective while working in a company, hotel, or non-profit organization
+- Experience a professional work atmosphere from a global perspective while working in a company, or a hotel

 - Develop business vocabulary and enhance your Spanish language skills as you work alongside professionals and live in a Spanish homestay